vm6502q/qrack.github.io/docs/start.rst

 ``QBCAPPOW`` takes an integer "n" between 5 and 31, such that maximum addressable qubits in a QInterface instance is 2^n. n=5 would be 32 qubits per QInterface instance, n=6 is the defaullt at 64 qubits per, n=7 addresses up to 128 qubits per, and so on up to n=31.
 "Addressable" qubits does not mean that the qubits can necessarily by allocated on the particular system.
 However, ``QUnit`` Schmidt decomposition optimizations and/or sparse state vector optimizations do render certain very high-qubit-width circuits tractable, when they stay well below the limit of total arbitrary entanglement.
 (Reducing representational entanglement happens almost entirely "under-the-hood," in ``QUnit``.)

 Many OpenCL devices that don't support double accuracy floating point operations still support 64-bit integer types.
-If a device doesn't support 64-bit integer types, ``QBCAPPOW=5`` (or equivalently ``ENABLE_PURE32=OFF``) will disable all 64-bit types in OpenCL kernels, as well as SIMD.
+If a device doesn't support 64-bit integer types, ``UINTPOW=5`` with ``ENABLE_COMPLEX_X2=OFF`` will disable all 64-bit types in OpenCL kernels, as well as SIMD.
 This theoretically supports the OpenCL standard on a device such as a Raspberry Pi 3.

 Running Tests
 ~~~~~~~~~~~~~